-This soup is a delicious way to enjoy your leftover turkey and use up that carcass.
+This soup is a great way to enjoy your leftover turkey and use up that carcass.
 The recipe is created in two steps.
-First, the flavorful broth is made using the turkey carcass.
-Next, the turkey soup is used to create a delicious healthy soup using leftover turkey meat.
+First, the flavorful stock is made using the whole turkey carcass.
+Then, the turkey stock is used to create a delicious healthy soup.